RiemaLabs/modular-indexer-light/README.md

 #### Setting Up `verification`:
 Set up this field to change the verification process.
-- `bitcoinRPC`: Enter the URL of your Bitcoin RPC server for direct blockchain interactions.
+- `bitcoinRPC`: The URL of your Bitcoin RPC server for direct blockchain interactions.
-- `metaProtocol`: Define the meta-protocol used (current: 'brc-20').
+- `metaProtocol`: Definition of the meta-protocol used (current: 'brc-20').
-- `minimalCheckpoint`: Specify the minimum number of checkpoints obtained from committee indexers.
-It is considered as the threshold of validity.
+- `minimalCheckpoint`: The minimum number of checkpoints to be obtained from committee indexers (the validity threshold).

 ### 4. Running the Program
-Run those commands, light indexer will provide API service and upload checkpoint to DA:
+Run the commands below, the light indexer will initate API services and upload checkpoints to DA:
 ```Bash
 go build
 ./modular-indexer-light
 ```

 ## Basic Usage
-Light Indexer is optimized for efficiency, requiring minimal resources.
-This design provides a user-friendly approach for those needing to interact with Bitcoin's meta-protocols (such as brc-20) without the ability of in-depth data processing.
+Light Indexer is optimized for cost-efficiency.
+This design provides a user-friendly approach for those needing to interact with Bitcoin's meta-protocols (such as brc-20) without expensive data processing.

 After successfully launching Light Indexer, you have several functionalities at your disposal.
 These capabilities can be accessed through the [direct API calls](https://docs.nubit.org/modular-indexer/nubit-light-indexer-apis).
 The brc-20 balances provided by the light indexer are fully verified and trustworthy.